 Any predictions on what the future NY skyscrapers will look like and new features they will offer?

-Jeffrey Kenoff, Design Director: New York’s skyline is likely to change more in these next eight years than it did in the 80 years after the Empire State Building was completed.
+Jeffrey Kenoff, Design Partner: New York’s skyline is likely to change more in these next eight years than it did in the 80 years after the Empire State Building was completed.
 With newly modified FARs, public-private partnerships, the East Side Access opening and continued urban population growth, it’s not hard to imagine an amplification in the role and the significance of supertalls in Manhattan and especially Midtown.